Donald Trump Jr. Calls Out ‘Newsweek’ For POTUS-Charles Manson Comparison, ‘Newsweek’ Responds

 This note has left some wondering how the essay in its original form made it through the editorial process in the first place if it was substandard.

 The revised piece, which is now devoid of all mentions of the president, suggests that Manson’s manipulative charisma and power over his cult group came from his way with words.
-As history has recorded, the Manson Family murdered nine persons, including actress Sharon Tate, in August 1969.
+As history has recorded, the Manson family murdered nine persons, including actress Sharon Tate, in August 1969.
 Convicted of first-degree murder in 1971, Manson died in prison on November 19 at age 83.
 Manson was originally sentenced to death but the California Supreme Court abolished the death penalty the following year, resulting in a life sentence for Manson.

 How murderer Charles Manson and President Donald Trump used similar language to gain followers https://t.co/SWNeoff4vY pic.twitter.com/pBPeHLXqAG